Chapter 9. Seeking God’s Will Is for the Sake of Practicing the Truth

 As soon as people become hasty while fulfilling their duties, they don’t know how to experience; as soon as they are busy with matters, their spiritual states become troubled; they are unable to maintain a normal situation.
 How can this be so?
 If you are asked to do a little work, you become unconventional, unrestricted, do not draw close to God and become distanced from God.
 This proves that people do not know how to experience.
 No matter what you do, you should first understand why you are actually doing it and what the nature of the matter is.
 If it is categorized as fulfilling your duty, then you should ponder: How should I do this?
 How should I fulfill my duty well so that I am not doing it perfunctorily?
 This is a matter in which you should draw close to God.
 Drawing close to God is seeking the truth in this matter, it is seeking the way to practice, it is seeking the will of God, and it is seeking how to satisfy God.
 These are the methods for drawing close to God while doing things; it is not performing a religious ceremony or an outward action; it is done for the purpose of practicing in accordance with the truth after seeking God’s will.
 If you always say “Thank God” when you are not doing anything, but when you are doing something, you still do it according to your own will, this type of thanks is an outward action.
 When fulfilling your duty or working on something, you should always think: How should I fulfill this duty?
 What is God’s intention?
 Through matters, you draw close to God, and through drawing close to God, you seek the principles and truths to do things, you seek God’s will from within and do not leave God in all that you do.
 This is a person who truly believes in God.
 Now when some matter comes upon people, regardless of what the actual situation is, they think that they can do this and that, so God is not in their hearts, and they do it according to their own intentions.
 Regardless of whether the course of action is suitable or not, or whether it is in accordance with truth or not, they only stiffen their necks and act according to their personal intentions.
 It usually seems that God is in their hearts, but when they do things, God is not in their hearts.
 Some people say: “I can’t grow close to God in the things I do; in the past I was accustomed to performing religious ceremonies, and I tried drawing close to God, but it was to no effect; I couldn’t draw near to Him.”
 This kind of person does not have God in their heart, they only have themselves in their heart and they simply cannot put truth into practice in the things they do.
 Not doing things in accordance with truth is doing things according to their own will, and doing things based on their own will is leaving God; that is, God is not in their heart.
 Human ideas usually look good and right to people and they look like they do not violate truth that much.
 People feel that doing it this way is putting truth into practice, they feel that doing it this way is submitting to God.
 Actually, people are not really seeking God and praying to God about this.
-They are not striving to do it well to satisfy God’s will, nor striving to do it well according to His requirements.
-They do not have this true situation, and they don’t have such desire.
-This is the greatest error people make in their practice, because you believe in God, but God is not in your heart.
+They are not striving to do it well according to God’s requirements in order to satisfy His will.
+They do not have this true state, and they don’t have such a desire.
+This is the greatest error people make in their practice.
+You believe in God, but God is not in your heart.
 How is this not a sin?
 How is this not deceiving yourself?
 What effect will believing this way have?
 Where is the practical significance in believing in God?

 God was very dissatisfied with something in particular you did.
 Have you pondered within while doing this thing: “How would this matter be viewed by God if it is brought before Him?
 Would God be happy or irritated if He knows about this matter?
 Would God detest it?”
 You didn’t seek it out, did you?
 Even if others reminded you, you would still think that this matter was no big deal and that it didn’t violate principles and that it wasn’t a sin.
 As a result, you ruined it and have provoked God to great anger even to the point of despising you.
 Think things through so you won’t regret them; this is what you must comply with.
 If you sought and examined the matter thoroughly before acting, then would you not have a handle over the matter?
 Even though sometimes people’s states are not good, if they solemnly inspect and seek everything that needs to be done in God’s presence, then there wouldn’t be any big mistakes.
 It is hard for people to avoid mistakes in putting truth into practice.
 If you know how to do things in accordance with truth when you do them, but you don’t carry them out in accordance with truth, then the problem is that you are not fond of truth.
 A person who is not fond of truth will not be changed in disposition.
 If you cannot accurately grasp the will of God and don’t know how to practice, then you should communicate with others.
 If no one feels like they can see the matter clearly, then you should carry out the most reasonable solution; but if you ultimately discover that there is an error in carrying it out this way, then you should quickly correct it, and God will not count the error as a sin.
 Because your intent was right at the time of putting this matter into practice, and you were practicing in accordance with truth, only you didn’t see it clearly, and there were some errors in your actions; this is an extenuating circumstance.
 However, now many people merely rely on their own two hands to work and rely on their own minds to do this and that, and they seldom ponder: Does practicing this way conform to God’s will?
 Would God be happy if I do it this way?
 Would God trust me if I do it this way?
 Would I be putting truth into practice if I do it this way?
 If God hears this, would He be able to say, “This matter is done correctly and suitably.
 Keep it up”?
 Are you able to seriously examine everything like this?
 Are you able to be meticulous in everything?
 Or are you able to ponder if God despises the way you are doing it, how everyone else feels about the way you are doing it, whether you are doing it based on your own will, or to satisfy your own desires…?
 You have to put much thought into it, ask many questions, and seek more, and the errors will become smaller and smaller.
 Doing things this way proves that you are a person who genuinely seeks truth and that you are a person who reveres God, because you are doing things in accordance with the direction required by truth.